Elam-Monnot/Peertube-helm/README.md

 helm install --create-namespace -n yourNameSpace yourReleaseName /path/to/chart
 ```

-Peertube comes bundled with a dedicated redis, postgresql and smtp server.
+Peertube comes bundled with dedicated redis, postgresql and smtp servers.
 ## Uninstall
 to uninstall the chart run the following commands :